ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 The `--name` option may be used to specify a specific workflow by its name.

 The `--draft` version pushes the workflow as a draft, which needs to be published before use.
 By default, workflows are pushed as published - i.e. live - versions.

+`fr-config-push custom-nodes`

+The `--name` option may be used to specify a specific custom node by its name.

+The `--expand-require` option will convert `require` statements in custom node scripts, replacing each `require` statement to inline source from the referenced library file.
+Refer to the [custom nodes README](../../docs/custom-nodes.md) for details.